pm012/Quotes_Django/README.md

 3. Migration command: "python -m hw10_django.utils.migration"
 4. launch the application `python manage.py runserver`
 5. Open http://localhost:8000

+# Home Work 13 (Part 1: Reset password and settings sequrity for HW 10 Django project)

+In this home task it is needed to finalize Django application from home work #10.

+Task description:

+- Implement mechanizm of reset password for registered user
+- All environment variables should be stored in a file .env and should be utilized in the settings.py file.

+# Home Work 10 Django

 Task description
 Create a site.
 The site should be created similar to http://quotes.toscrape.com .